uttrly/UTTR/README.md

   4. Start date
   5. Duration (in weeks) if on-going
   6. Referee
-     > You asign a referee who would have the ultimate power to determine if you are sucessful for each week.
+     You asign a referee who would have the ultimate power to determine if you are sucessful for each week.
   7. Stake
-     > This is an embarrassing video/photo of yourself that you submit to us.
-     > Should you fail to acheive an 80% sucess rate.
+     This is an embarrassing video/photo of yourself that you submit to us.
+Should you fail to acheive an 80% sucess rate.
 This information will be emailed to your referee for dispersement.
   8. Points (rewarded by UTTR admin)
-     > If you have met your goal for the week, you will be rewarded 7 points.
-     > You can then use these points to enter our UTTR LOTTO.
+     If you have met your goal for the week, you will be rewarded 7 points.
+You can then use these points to enter our UTTR LOTTO.
+We announce a new winner each week.

 The goal-setter would be able to enter comments and submit photos while the goal is in the active state.
 Each week, the goal-setter is required to self report if they are sucessful on the weekly basis.
 The sucess status can be updated by the goal's referee should they disagree with goal-setter's self-evaluation.